home-assistant/home-assistant.io/source/_integrations/geonetnz_quakes.markdown

 ---
-title: "GeoNet NZ Quakes"
+title: GeoNet NZ Quakes
-description: "Instructions on how to integrate the GeoNet New Zealand Quakes feed into Home Assistant."
+description: Instructions on how to integrate the GeoNet New Zealand Quakes feed into Home Assistant.
 logo: geonet-nz.png
 ha_category:
   - Geolocation